 The important thing is to understand that it is a natural process.

-You can use sleep paralysis dreams to induce an astral journey (focus on high vibrations through your body) or to induce a lucid dream with WILD (ignore the vibrations and visualize a dream.)
-Therefore, think of sleep paralysis dreams as an opportunity to induce something, because, among other things, it is one of its uses.
+You can use sleep paralysis dreams to induce an astral journey (focus on high vibrations through your body) or induce a lucid dream with WILD (ignore the vibrations and visualize a dream.)
+Therefore, think of sleep paralysis dreams as an opportunity to induce something because, among other things, it is one of its uses.

 The typical demon/shadow.

 One of the reasons that global consciousness affects us all.
 I was lying in bed to make an astral trip.
-I began to notice a void inside my ears, a sign that I am going to have sleep paralysis dreams.
+I began to notice a void inside my ears, a sign that I will have sleep paralysis dreams.
 A few moments later, I noticed how my body weighed a lot; I was as if embedded in bed (pun intended).
 A few seconds later, I noticed a presence, and I could see a humanoid shadow.
 It was a meter or so high, with claws running around the bed.

 Demons and things like that precisely don’t scare me.
 I tried to move to destroy it, but I couldn’t.
 I visualized a sphere of light coming out of my hand to throw it into the shadow.
 The orb came out of my hand; it acted as if it was “homing,” going, seeking after the shadow, and disintegrated it.
 In a few seconds, I noticed more vibrations and the beginning of an astral journey.

 In this case, it was spontaneous sleep paralysis.
 (So this way, you have two examples.)
 I was waking up from a dream and not thinking about inducing anything.
 However, suddenly, I began to notice the whole bed vibrate.
 I seemed even to hear things around the room vibrate.
 At that moment, I thought if it would be a small earthquake or aftershock.
 I decided to ignore both and go into a lucid dream.
 A few moments later, very long moments, I still felt those vibrations.